Doug Hanna, PT, MS, MTC

 Steph lives in Louisville with her husband John, two kids Jackson and Riley, and rescue dog, Oreo.
 Her hobbies include running, skiing, stand up paddle boarding, camping, and watching hockey...lots and lots of hockey since that is what both of her kids actively participate in at the moment.

 Carrie is a Boulder native and is happy to be able to live and work in beautiful Colorado.
 She graduated from the University of Oklahoma and brings over 20 years of experience to the orthopedic setting.
-She has taken numerous continuing education courses over the years, including manual therapy, functional exercise rehab, kinesiotaping, as well as completing Level 2 Triggerpoint Dry Needling.
+She has taken numerous continuing education courses over the years, including manual therapy, functional exercise rehab, kinesiotaping, is certified in Functional Dry Needling, and has completed Level 1 certification for SEAS (Scientific Exercise Approach to Scoliosis) for the conservative treatment of scoliosis.
 She has practiced mainly in the outpatient orthopedic and sports medicine settings, with experience also in homecare.
 She held several management positions including Clinical Manager of an outpatient clinic and Clinical Coordinator for therapy services in a hospital setting.
 She enjoys the diagnosis and treatment of orthopedic and sports injuries, and emphasizes individualized treatments specific for each patient.
 Carrie also has a special interest in lower extremity biomechanics and functional rehabilitation as well as injuries related to running and dancing.
 Outside of work, Carrie enjoys spending time with her husband and two teenage children, as well as being active with running, swimming, hiking, skiing, and golfing.

 Whitney Shea, PTA, PMA-CPT, RYT

-Whitney lives in Boulder with her husband Billy, their dog Solus, and cat, Tula.
-She loves the outdoors, and feels lucky every day to live in such a vibrant city.
-On most weekends, you can find her skiing, rock climbing, fly fishing or hiking, and she also enjoys traveling and live music.
+Whitney lives in Boulder with her husband, Billy, their dog Solus, and cat Tula.
+She loves the outdoors, and feels lucky every day to live in such a vibrant city!
+On most weekends, you can find her skiing, rock climbing, or hiking out in beautiful Colorado!

 Sarah Jackson – Practice Manager